-Dr. James F. Downes is Head of the Populism Research Unit at CARR.
-James is a Lecturer in Comparative Politics & Head of Undergraduate Admissions at The Chinese University of Hong Kong (SAR, China).
+Dr. James F. Downes is a Senior Fellow and Head of the Populism Research Unit at CARR.
+James is a Lecturer (Assistant Professor) in Comparative Politics, Head of Undergraduate Admissions and on the Programme Committee of the MPUP (Masters of Public Policy) Programme at The Chinese University of Hong Kong (SAR, China).
 He is also a Research Fellow at both CeRSP (Italy) and at the Global Europe Centre (Brussels School of International Studies/University of Kent).

 Specialist research areas: